 A large percentage of new agents leave the business within a year or two.
 They realize that the easy big money isn’t there.
 They struggled and worked long hours but didn’t focus their efforts properly.

 Time management.
 Most real estate agents get into the business because they want a flexible schedule.
-In real estate you are your own boss and can schedule your day so that you’re able to attend your child’s sporting event or be home before they get off the bus in the afternoons..
+In real estate, you are your own boss and can schedule your day so that you’re able to attend your child’s sporting event or be home before they get off the bus in the afternoons.
 You don’t clock in and clock out every day.
 Similar to motivating yourself, staying on-task is just as important.
-Agents create their own schedule and it’s important to focus on the most important activities.
+Agents create their own schedules and it’s important to focus on the most important activities.
 Block out time throughout the day or week to devote to your business activities.

 Budgeting.
 If you’re fortunate enough to have another steady income to rely on then you’re a step ahead of most agents.
 But, if you plan on making real estate your main source of income, it’ll be important to learn how to budget your business and budget your personal financing.
 Real estate closings don’t always align with your monthly bill due dates.
 There are times you may go a month or longer in between closings.
 Then you’ll have 5 closings in a month and now you’re bills are paid for the next six months.

 We’ve all seen the TV shows.
-The first time home buyers with million dollar budgets view three homes and after the next commercial break, they’re in their dream home.
+First-time home buyers with million-dollar budgets view three homes and after the next commercial break, they’re in their dream home.
 Is this reality?

 No. This is not reality.